-The course is multi-disciplinary and consists of six taught modules which are delivered by staff specialising in Law, Economics, Politics, and Environmental Science.
-A combination of three modules is taken in both Semesters and students will also complete a 10,000-word dissertation over the period 1 June to the middle of August.
+The multi-disciplinary programme consists of six taught modules which are delivered by staff specialising in Law, Politics, Economics, Management and Environmental Science (see Modules below).
+Students will take a combination of three modules in each semester and complete a 10,000-word dissertation over the period 1 June to the end of August.

 Full-time, over one year or 27 months part-time

 The timetable below is a typical example, but your own timetable may be different.

 Energy Law and Policy LAWPP13